bitkub/bitkub-official-api-docs/restful-api.md

 # RESTful API for Bitkub (2023-04-11)

 # Announcement
 * The field order ID of APIs and WebSocket will be changed from **Integer to String**.
-On The system update will be started **April 18th, 2023 at 16:00PM(+7GMT) until 18:00 PM(+7GMT)**. <span style="color:white;background:red;">The APIs server will be closed during this update</span>.
-Please adjust your use to support this incoming change by the aforementioned date and time.
+On The system update will be started **April 18th, 2023 at 16:00PM(+7GMT) until 18:00 PM(+7GMT). <span style="color:white;background:red;">Please avoid using APIs during the aforementioned date</span> and time and please ensure that order ID is used as string only after this change.**

 This change will be applied to the following API